Sülbeck: Harbour

-Arial cableway
+Aerial cableway

-During 1908 construction began for an arial cableway to transport coal from the railway station of Salzderhelden to Sülbeck.
-The cableways starting point was close to the railway station in Salzderhelden.
+During 1908 construction began for an aerial cableway to transport coal from the railway station of Salzderhelden to Sülbeck.
+The cableway's starting point was close to the railway station in Salzderhelden.
 From there it ran through the meadows between Salzderhelden and Sülbeck and reached its end point at the current village square in Sülbeck after crossing the Salzgraben very close to its end point.
-This cableway remained in service until the Salt works closed operation in 1950 after a bankruptcy.
-After that many of the buildings were dismantled.
-The concrete foundations of the cableway can be seen in the meadows as of 2013.
+This cableway remained in service until the salt works closed operation in 1950 after a bankruptcy.
+After that, many of the buildings were dismantled.
+The concrete foundations of the cableway could be seen in the meadows as of 2013.

 Electricity and telephone

 In 1899 a small hydroelectric power station with two turbines was installed in Sülbeck which used the water of the Salzgraben.
-In the villages Sülbeck and neighbouring Drüber electricity was supplied from December 22, 1899, onwards.
-Shortly after Vogelbeck on the other side of the river Leine was connected, on Juli 1, 1903 Stöckheim followed.
+In the villages Sülbeck and neighbouring Drüber, electricity was supplied from December 22, 1899, onwards.
+Shortly after Vogelbeck on the other side of the river Leine was connected, on July 1, 1903, Stöckheim followed.
 The city of Northeim received electric power only in 1912.
 In 1894 a telephone line was installed between Hollenstedt and Sülbeck, the first in the area.
 It was used for communication about the regulation of water supply through the Salzgraben between the two villages.

 Narrow gauge field railway

-On some of the pictures tracks of a narrow gauge field railway can be seen with a railroad switch on one end.
+In some of the pictures, tracks of a narrow gauge field railway can be seen with a railroad switch on one end.
 When it was built and later removed is unknown.

 Recent history

-On 1.
-March 1974 the village was incorporated into the city of Einbeck.
+On 1 March 1974 the village was incorporated into the city of Einbeck.

 Politics

 Village Council Drüber/Sülbeck

-Mayor of the village is Andreas Mann.
-The current legislative period started 2021.
+The mayor of the village is Andreas Mann.
+The current legislative period started in 2021.

-There is a joint Village Council with Drüber.
-The election 2021 brought the following results for the Village Council:
+There is a joint village council with Drüber.
+The election 2021 brought the following results for the village council: